 I am not sure how came across this book, but I am extremely glad I did.
 The book is “Delivering Happiness” by Zappos.com CEO Tony Hsieh.
-When I bought the AudioBook from Audible.com I knew very little about Zappos other than having heard about their legendary Product Videos in their site and that they were bought by Amazon in 2009 (which implied they should be super smart on e-commerce & warehousing).
+When I bought the AudioBook from Audible.com I knew very little about Zappos other than having heard about their legendary Product Videos on their site and that they were bought by Amazon in 2009 (which implied they should be super smart on e-commerce & warehousing).

 The book starts with Tony Hsieh (pronounced as shay) talking about his childhood and teenage misadventures and business ventures.
 Tony’s narrative style, especially listening to as Audio grabbed my interest.
-I was reminded of similar incidents in my own school & college days and it motivated me to immediately make a list of events of interest in my own growing years, thank you Tony.
+I was reminded of similar incidents in my own school & college days and it motivated me to immediately make a list of events of interest in my own growing years thank you, Tony.
 Then Tony talks about his founding days of LinkExchange, I remembered I was one of the early users of the service and loved it for generating traffic to EasyTools.com in those early days (~1998).
-He then goes on to sell LinkExchange in two years of founding to Microsoft for $265 Million after realizing the culture of the company deteriorating so badly that he couldn’t get himself up from bed to work one morning.
-Many entrepreneurs won’t have the luxury that Tony got of selling it and starting new – so it is important to listen to the second part of his story of how he build a fun & energetic culture in Zappos.
+He then goes on to sell LinkExchange two years after founding to Microsoft for $265 Million after realizing the culture of the company deteriorating so badly that he couldn’t get himself up from bed to work one morning.
+Many entrepreneurs won’t have the luxury that Tony got of selling it and starting new – so it is important to listen to the second part of his story of how he built a fun & energetic culture in Zappos.

 The book then focuses on what is happiness (sounded to me like a PR creation and retro-fitted in later years, though nothing wrong about it), what Tony has learned on the subject from research he read, Employees talking in their own voice on how Zappos culture impacted their happiness & well-being.
-Some of the things about Zappos stands out clearly & uniquely and those are certainly inspiring.
-They have something called as a culture book – you can see videos of it online and can even request a free copy of it (they ship anywhere outside USA to international as well).
+Some of the things about Zappos stand out clearly & uniquely and those are certainly inspiring.
+They have something called a culture book – you can see videos of it online and can even request a free copy of it (they ship anywhere outside the USA and international as well).
 Their risky move from the “hip” San Francisco to Las Vegas (of all places on earth).
 The ability of Zappos to maintain their independence even after their sale to Amazon.
-Their willingness to share their ideas on Culture & Delivering happiness to rest of the world – through tours of their offices as part of Zappos Insights, through this book and now they even got a bus tour as well.
+Their willingness to share their ideas on Culture & Delivering happiness to the rest of the world – through tours of their offices as part of Zappos Insights, through this book and now they even got a bus tour as well.

-After listening to the AudioBook I have bought few copies of the paper-back from FlipKart.com to gift it to my colleagues for them to enjoy and learn.
+After listening to the AudioBook I have bought a few copies of the paper-back from FlipKart.com to gift to my colleagues for them to enjoy and learn.
 A great management book that is fun to read, which can bring happiness to employees around the globe if only every CEO under the sun reads it.